jspm/generator/README.md

  * }
  */

+// Instead of installing, an entry point module can be traced directly
+// Then all of its dependencies will be installed into the map only as needed await generator.traceInstall('./app.js');

 // generator.importMap returns the internal import map instance,
 // with API per the @jspm/import-map package const map = generator.importMap.resolve('lit/html.js);